-We estimate that the net proceeds we will receive from this offering, at a public offering price of \$32.00 per share, will be approximately \$313.3 million after deducting the underwriting discount and estimated offering expenses.
+We estimate that the net proceeds we will receive from this offering, assuming a public offering price of \$33.10 per share, will be approximately \$293.1 million, after deducting the estimated underwriting discount and offering expenses.
+It is possible that, based on market conditions, we may increase or decrease the number of shares offered hereby.